Schwaller's Painting, Staining & Drywall

 • Subcontractors are typically paid by the job (not hourly), and could be motivated to cut corners to finish quicker.

-Experience counts when it comes to home improvement contractors.
 Even seasoned professional painters have different kinds of experience – some commercial, some residential, some with only brush and roller, others with sprayed finishes.
 The painters you choose should have experience in the work you need done, including selecting the right equipment and products for your project and applying them according to the manufacturer’s specifications.

-6. Who will be on my crew?
+6. Who will be working in my home?

 7. What painting equipment and materials do you use?